RaghavGanesh7/FreeDevTools/frontend/design.md

 2. For making the UI compatible with smaller screens, consider the following 2.1 Use only the standard layout components (ToolBody, ToolCardWrapper, ToolContentCardWrapper, Card) instead of raw HTML containers.
 This ensures consistent structure, styling, and responsive behavior across all tools.

+## Heading Structure
+1. Use heading elements (h1, h2, h3, etc.) in sequential order (no skipped levels)
+2. Each page must have exactly ONE h1 tag